Skip to content

 Fes – Ceramic Factory – Ceramic bowls, plates, dishes, tables, vases, decorative items, tagines….

-Fes – View of Borj Nord and Merenid Tombs on the hill, a 16th-century fortress, home to a military museum and scattering of golden-stoned Merenid tombs that are in a heavily ruined state.
+Borj Nord and Merenid Tombs – Located on a hill, we got a view of this 16th-century fortress which is home to a military museum and a scattering of golden-stoned Merenid tombs that are in a heavily ruined state.
+We did not visit the site.

 Fes medina was way bigger and more crowded than the one in Chefchaouen.
 It is worth spending a couple of days here.